-The rules are aimed at keeping confidential information secret, while at the same time ensuring that the information regarding the Company and the Group disclosed to the market is correct, complete, adequate, timely, and non-selective.
+The rules are aimed at keeping secret the confidential information, while at the same time ensuring that the corporate data and information disclosed to the market are correct, complete, adequate, timely, and non-selective.

-The rules entrust Enel's chief executive officer and the chief executive officers of the Group companies with the general responsibility of managing the confidential information concerning their respective spheres of authority, establishing that the dissemination of confidential information regarding individual subsidiaries must in any case be agreed upon with the Enel's chief executive officer.
+The rules entrust Company's chief executive officer and the chief executive officers of the Group companies with the general responsibility of managing the confidential information concerning their respective spheres of authority, establishing that the dissemination of confidential information regarding individual subsidiaries must in any case be agreed upon with the Enel's chief executive officer.

-The rules also establish specific procedures to be followed in circulating information regarding the Company and the Group outside the Group - with particular emphasis on inside information - and carefully regulate the ways in which the Company and the Group representatives enter into contact with the press and other mass media, as well as financial analysts and institutional investors.
+The rules also establish specific procedures to be followed in circulating company documents and information outside the Group - with particular emphasis on confidential information - and carefully regulate the ways in which the company representatives enter into contact with the press and other mass media, as well as financial analysts and institutional investors.